 Discuss your differences early before they get entrenched, before resentment and negative emotions build up.
 Select a good time to talk about the problem.
 Open up to each other.
 Make eye contact, tenderly touch or hold hands.

-Speak your mind what you think or feel.
-Use positive communication.
-Express strong feelings appropriately.
+Communicate using “I” – statements.
+Express strong feelings in a healthy way.
 Avoid hurtful statements.
-Don’t attack your partner by using ‘you’ statements you caused it… you are the one that….
-Use “i” statements to express your feeling for effective communication.
+Don’t attack your partner by using ‘you’ – statements ‘you caused it… you are the one that….’
+Use “I” – statements to express your feelings for effective communication.

-Take turns to talk and listen.
 Listen well to understand your partner’s perspective.
+Take turns to speak.
+Focus on the problem not on the other person.
 Go beyond what he/she is saying verbally to understand what he/she is communicating emotionally.
 Ask questions to clarify what he/she is saying.
 Ask non-defensive questions to elicit non-defensive responses.

-Respond calmly to deal with the intruder, the problem, your spouse is not the problem.
-State your opinion, express your feelings, concerns and needs calmly.
-Calm tone of voice and positive body language.
+Stay calm.
+Respond calmly to deal with the problem and avoid attacking your spouse.
+State your opinion, express your feelings, concerns and needs calmly using a calm tone of voice and positive body language.

 Work together at getting to the root of the problem.
-Search for solution together.
+Search for a solution together.
 Consider each other’s view.
-Find a way to resolve it and arrive at a compromise.
-Come up with solutions.
-Select a solution that you are both happy with and can carry out.
+Come up with a solution that you are both happy with, found workable and acceptable.
 Show remorse and apologize where necessary.
-Resolve to prevent a recurrence.
-Forgive, who is above mistake anyway.
+Learn to forgive.